iainurquhart/FacetedNav_CraftPlugin/readme.md

 2. I've created a template folder with an index in /craft/templates/catalogue for the front-end.

-3. In my `/craft/config/routes.php`, I've added `'catalogue/(.*?)' => 'catalogue/index'` as a route to put all requests no matter how many segments through to the /catalogue template.
+3. In my `/craft/config/routes.php`, I've added `'catalogue/(.*?)' => 'catalogue/index'` to push all requests no matter how many segments through to the /catalogue template.

 4. I've added a bunch of entries and classified them using the available category groups for testing :)

-5. Install the plugin and open your /craft/templates/catalogue/index
+5. Install the plugin and open /craft/templates/catalogue/index

 ### Craft Plugin Usage

-Calling the `getNav` allows you to render your navigation sets and output current filters, as well as build a parameter for your main `craft.entries` call when running the filters.
+Calling `craft.facetedNav.getNav` allows you to render your navigation sets and output current filters, as well as build a parameter for your main `craft.entries` call when outputting your entries.

-So start with a basic set tag, and pass an array of your category group handles to the plugin, and set a couple variables that will come in useful later.
+So start with a basic set tag, and pass an array of your category group *handles* to the plugin, and also set a couple variables that will come in useful later.

 	{% set navItems = craft.facetedNav.getNav(['plants', 'sun', 'soil']) %}
 	{% set relatedTo = '' %}